-Run/Walk/Run for Absolute Beginners: Your First 4 Weeks
+Run/Walk/Run for Beginners: Your First 4-Week Starter Plan

 If you can walk, you can start running with Run/Walk/Run.
 Short, planned walk breaks make running feel easier and safer.
 This 4-week starter plan builds steady wins so you finish each workout feeling proud, not wiped out.